PROFILE - Grade 11

 The hallmark of a political party is

-1) uniting people with common interests
+1) an association of people with common interests

-2) the creation of an extensive organization
+2) creation of a branched organization

-3) the right to initiate legislation
+3) the right of legislative initiative

 4) the desire to participate in the exercise of political power